 WILLIAM H. ZELIFF, JR.

 Mr. Zeliff successfully rebuilt and operated three small businesses, winning the New Hampshire Restaurant and Lodging Association's prestigious Innkeeper of the Year award in 1988.
-He is Senior Counselor with The Livingston Group.

 back to top